Phantasus/Cuis-Smalltalk-Magma/Journal.md

 by his shortcut.
 Also people add their shortcuts to the list of authors at the end of the file.

+# 14. May 2021 (jpb)

+These tests need to finish in cuis, so that the basic magma functionality could maybe run:

+- `MaObjectSerializerTestCase`
+- `MaClientServerTestCase`

+In the morning I threw out calls to the globals (try to minimize calls to globals folks!) `ActiveHand` and replaced it with the call `self activeHand` in Cuis.
+Also the `associationClass` calls which would return for a `Dictionary` in Squeak the storage class for the `Association` records within it, does not exist in Cuis.

 # 13. May 2021 (jpb)

 I don't see light at the end of the tunnel.
 Magma is so well